 Boat Trip in Naxos

-Travelers who want to spend their last day in Greece on the water have a few fun options.
-Either spend the day on a Naxos cruise that follows the coastline to secret swimming coves – or set sail on a luxury yacht (and learn a few basics about sailing and hopefully spot dolphins!).
+If you want to spend your last day in Greece on the water, you have a few fun options.
+Either go on a Naxos Cruise to secret swimming coves or set sail on a luxury yacht and hopefully spot dolphins!.

 Hiking in Naxos